gutzy/pixel-editor/STRUCTURE.md

 **Action Types**

 There are several action types used by the editor, but the most important ones are:
-* App Action: runs in global app context, receives `AppManager` as the first argument
+* App Action: runs in global app context, receives `AppManager` as the first argument.
+Deals with system-wide events, so there are very few of them, and they will probably not change much.
-* File Action: runs on a File class instance, receives `file` as the first argument
+* File Action: runs on a File class instance, receives `file` as the first argument.
+Deals with events inside files, e.g. sorting layers, setting history, panning/zooming - these are fundamental stuff so they won't change much either.
-* Canvas Action: runs on a Canvas class instance, receives `canvas` as the first argument
+* Canvas Action: runs on a Canvas class instance, receives `canvas` as the first argument.
+Deals with performing actions on Canvases, all the drawing and rendering.
+These will likely grow in number as we add more tool.

 So for example, if you are authoring a tool, and you want to run an action on the canvas, you can draw a black 10x10 pixels square around where you click like this, implementing a